awsdocs/aws-secrets-manager-docs/doc_source/vpc-endpoint-overview.md

 When a user sends a request to Secrets Manager, Secrets Manager compares the VPC endpoint ID in the request to the `aws:sourceVpce` condition key value in the policy\.
 If they don't match, Secrets Manager denies the request\.

-To use a policy like this one, replace the placeholder AWS account ID and VPC endpoint IDs with valid values for your account\.
+To use a policy like this one, on your **Secret details** page, choose **Edit permissions**\.
+Replace the placeholder AWS account ID and VPC endpoint IDs with valid values for your account\.

 ```
 {